 - (a) The programs and activities of the Center shall be administered by a Director, who shall be appointed by the Board of Governors on nomination of the President of The University of North Carolina, following consultation with the Board of Directors of the Center; the Director shall report to and shall serve at the pleasure of the Board of Directors; the Director shall make an annual report to the Board of Governors. - (b) The Director shall be assisted by any other administrative officers and professional staff members considered appropriate by and selected and employed by the Board of Directors, on recommendation of the Director.
 The Director and other administrative officers and professional staff members of the Center shall be exempt from the State Personnel Act, and their employment shall be governed by the policies and regulations and provisions for compensation established by the Board of Directors.
-All other employees of the Center shall be subject to the State Personnel Act. - (c) All employees of the Center shall be considered to be employees of the State and shall be covered by all provisions of State law relevant thereto, including Chapter 97, Chapter 135, and Article 31A of Chapter 143 of the General Statutes. - (d) Subject to instructions established by the President of The University of North Carolina, the Board of Directors shall develop, prepare and submit to the President recommended budget requests for State appropriated funds for operation of the Center.
+All other employees of the Center shall be subject to the State Personnel Act. - (c) All employees of the Center shall be considered to be employees of the State and shall be covered by all provisions of State law relevant thereto, including Chapter 97, Chapter 135, and Article 31A of Chapter 143 of the General Statutes. - North Carolina, the Board of Directors shall develop, prepare and submit to the President recommended budget requests for State appropriated funds for operation of the Center.
 The comprehensive budget for the Center shall be established by the Board of Directors, on recommendation of the Director, to be based on funds derived from (i) appropriations to the Center from the State; (ii) matching grants from local governmental entities within the Piedmont Triad area; (iii) grants from or contracts with federal government agencies, such as the National Science Foundation and the National Institutes of Health; (iv) grants from or contracts with private industries; (v) other private benefactions, and any other receipts to which the Center may have access.
-The Board of Directors may accept, receive, and use any federal funds, local government grants, private benefactions, or other receipts which, in the judgment of the Board of Directors, would be beneficial to the operation of the Center." - (b) Article 1 of Chapter 126 of the General Statutes is amended by adding a new subdivision to read: - "(16) The Director and other members of the administrative and professional staff of the Piedmont Triad Engineering Research Center, as provided for in G.S.
+The Board of Directors may accept, receive, and use any federal funds, local government grants, private benefactions, or other receipts which, in the judgment of the Board of Directors, would be beneficial to the operation of the Center." - (b) G.S.
+126-5(c1) is amended by adding a new subdivision to read: - "(16) The Director and other members of the administrative and professional staff of the Piedmont Triad Engineering Research Center, as provided for in G.S.
 116-251(b)."